VitaliiPelekh/Cpp_University_Labs/README.md

 - \<number\> - an integer without a sign of arbitrary length.

 The relations are separated from each other by commas, the comma cannot be after the last in the sequence of relations.

-# Lab13_number-transfer
-Transfer numbers from one number system to another.